linalab/esp-facetracking/troubleshooting_guide_for_lolin_32.md

 # Troubleshooting guide for Lolin 32

+Some issues and possible solutions for connecting and uploading sketches in LOLIN 32

 ## It doesn’t connect to the computer:

 - Is the USB cable able to send DATA or only power?
 You must use a DATA cable